Nearly half of Canadians are expected to be diagnosed with cancer in their lifetime.

-How the Canadian Cancer Society Helps
+How the Canadian Cancer Society helps

-Together with the community, the Canadian Cancer Society (CCS) funds groundbreaking research and provides a national support system to help ensure no one has to face cancer alone.
+Together with the community, the Canadian Cancer Society (CCS) funds groundbreaking research and provides a compassionate national support system to help ensure no one has to face cancer alone.

-How CSS helped last year:
+How CCS helped last year:

 We provided a space for community and connection to over 210,000 people affected by cancer through our online community, CancerConnection.ca.